10 Netiquette Guidelines Online Students Need to Know

 At Rasmussen University, you’ll also have lots of support outside of the classroom too including 24/7 technology support, student advisors, and library services to help you find answers about your classwork, technology access, or curriculum plan.

 5. Stop ... grammar time!

-On the other hand, it’s important to be reasonable about others’ grammar mistakes.
-Nobody likes the grammar police, and scolding a classmate because he or she used “your” instead of “you’re” isn’t practicing proper netiquette.
+On the flip side of this, it’s important to be reasonable about others’ grammar mistakes.
+Nobody likes the grammar police, so scolding a classmate because they used “your” instead of “you’re” isn’t practicing proper netiquette.